igorkulman/coding-journal/content/post/2016-03-14-choosing-and-image-from-gallery-or-camer-in-uwp.md

 <script src="https://gist.github.com/igorkulman/2885b4a6faa5b0861f17.js?file=camera-uwp.cs"></script>

 The result might look like this.
+Do not forget to add an option to delete the photo if one is already chosen.

 {{% img-responsive "/images/uwp2.gif" %}}